 Tom Curry | November 21, 2018

-Monique Jilesen will be the moderator for two panels at Lexpert's Litigation Funding event.
-The first panel is called "What is litigation funding, what types of cases are suitable, how do companies typically use funding and how does the process work?"
-The second panel called "Due Diligence Process" will cover the preparation needed, high-level assessment, and take a deep dive on due diligence.
+Monique Jilesen was the moderator for two panels at Lexpert's Litigation Funding event.
+The first panel was called "What is litigation funding, what types of cases are suitable, how do companies typically use funding and how does the process work?"
+The second panel called "Due Diligence Process" covered the preparation needed, high-level assessment, and taking a deep dive on due diligence.

 Monique Jilesen | November 20, 2018

-Peter J. Osborne will speak at The Canadian Institute of Chartered Business Valuators' Expert Witness Symposium as part of a panel "Reading the Room (How to Testify Convincingly), What Judges and Lawyers Are Looking For."
-In this session, he will provide tips on maximizing your effectiveness as an expert witness.
+Peter J. Osborne spoke at The Canadian Institute of Chartered Business Valuators' Expert Witness Symposium as part of a panel "Reading the Room (How to Testify Convincingly), What Judges and Lawyers Are Looking For."
+In this session, he provided tips on maximizing your effectiveness as an expert witness.

 Peter J. Osborne | November 19, 2018

-Paul-Erik Veel will speak at the Canadian Institute of Chartered Business Valuators' Expert Witness Symposium on November 19, 2018.
-His panel will discuss the roles and responsibilities of an expert witness.
+Paul-Erik Veel spoke at the Canadian Institute of Chartered Business Valuators' Expert Witness Symposium on November 19, 2018.
+His panel discussed the roles and responsibilities of an expert witness.

 Paul-Erik Veel | November 19, 2018

-Monique Jilesen will be a panelist on the Cavanagh LLP Professionalism Speaker Series at the University of Ottawa on November 15, 2018.
-She will speak about equitable and inclusive hiring practices in the law firm.
+Monique Jilesen was a panellist on the Cavanagh LLP Professionalism Speaker Series at the University of Ottawa on November 15, 2018.
+She spoke about equitable and inclusive hiring practices in the law firm.

 Monique Jilesen | November 15, 2018

-Mariam Moktar will present on the panel discussion "Trailblazers" at the Black Female Lawyers Network's 12th Annual Sistahs-in-Law Retreat and Fundraiser.
-They will be discussing a range of topics including diversity and inclusion in the legal profession.
+Mariam Moktar presented on the panel discussion "Trailblazers" at the Black Female Lawyers Network's 12th Annual Sistahs-in-Law Retreat and Fundraiser.
+They discussed a range of topics including diversity and inclusion in the legal profession.

 Mariam Moktar | November 12, 2018

-Mariam Moktar will share her expertise on the UofT Law Litigation Association panel on November 12 at 6:00 PM.
-The panel discussion, featuring prominent litigators, aims to better educate law students about the various types of litigation practice.
+Mariam Moktar shared her expertise on the UofT Law Litigation Association panel on November 12 at 6:00 PM.
+The panel discussion, featuring prominent litigators, aimed to better educate law students about the various types of litigation practice.

 Mariam Moktar | November 12, 2018

-Melanie Baird will speak at the Law Society of Ontario's program "Expert Evidence for Litigators" on October 29, 2018.
-She will be sharing her expertise on the panel The Future of Expert Evidence: Blue Skies Ahead?
+Melanie Baird spoke at the Law Society of Ontario's program "Expert Evidence for Litigators" on October 29, 2018.
+She shared her expertise on the panel The Future of Expert Evidence: Blue Skies Ahead?

 Melanie Baird | October 29, 2018

-Glenn Smith will be a panelist at the 2018 New York State Bar Association's International Section Seasonal Meeting.
-He will speak on the "Insurance: Cross-Border Challenges" panel.
+Glenn Smith was a panellist at the 2018 New York State Bar Association's International Section Seasonal Meeting.
+He spoke on the "Insurance: Cross-Border Challenges" panel.

 Glenn Smith | October 25, 2018

-Peter J. Osborne will speak at The Advocates' Society's Fall Forum 2018.
-He will be a part of the program's faculty that will explore the use of technology to simplify work and life.
+Peter J. Osborne spoke at The Advocates' Society's Fall Forum 2018.
+He was part of the program's faculty that explored the use of technology to simplify work and life.

 Peter J. Osborne | October 19, 2018

-Monique Jilesen and Shara N. Roy will be speaking at the Benchmark Women in Litigation Toronto Forum.
-They will participate on the panel “Successfully managing complex litigation” with in-house counsel from Fengate Capital Management, Telus and PwC.
+Monique Jilesen and Shara N. Roy spoke at the Benchmark Women in Litigation Toronto Forum.
+They participated on the panel “Successfully managing complex litigation” with in-house counsel from Fengate Capital Management, Telus and PwC.

-Matthew Sammon will speak at the Ontario Bar Association's program Social Media and Internet Law: Your Comprehensive Guide.
-He will share his expert insight on the social media landscape and how to keep pace with this evolving area of the law.
+Matthew Sammon spoke at the Ontario Bar Association's program Social Media and Internet Law: Your Comprehensive Guide.
+He shared his expert insight on the social media landscape and how to keep pace with this evolving area of the law.

 Matthew Sammon | October 15, 2018

-Sana Halwani will be the moderator for the "The Paperless Office and Other Legal Tech (R)evolutions" panel at IPIC's 92nd Annual General Meeting.
+Sana Halwani was the moderator for the "The Paperless Office and Other Legal Tech (R)evolutions" panel at IPIC's 92nd Annual General Meeting.

 Sana Halwani | October 12, 2018

-Mariam Moktar will facilitate a workshop on actions that strengthen EDI, and likely improve personal, organizational and societal success at the Law Practice Program's Equality, Diversity and Inclusion Conference on October 9, 2018.
+Mariam Moktar facilitated a workshop on actions that strengthens EDI, and likely improves personal, organizational and societal success at the Law Practice Program's Equality, Diversity and Inclusion Conference on October 9, 2018.

 Mariam Moktar | October 9, 2018

-Lindsey Bombardier will be speaking at the Legal Marketing Association Southwest Region Conference in Scottsdale, AZ.
-Speaking alongside Morgan McLeod (Cubicle Fugitive), their session will highlight the tools, tactics and information Associates need to build their books of business in the competitive and ever-evolving legal market.
-The session will also review those skills required from legal marketing professionals to deliver and continually enhance client service.
+Lindsey Bombardier spoke at the Legal Marketing Association Southwest Region Conference in Scottsdale, AZ.
+Speaking alongside Morgan McLeod (Cubicle Fugitive), their session highlighted the tools, tactics and information Associates need to build their books of business in the competitive and ever-evolving legal market.
+The session also reviewed the skills required from legal marketing professionals to deliver and continually enhance client service.

 Lindsey Bombardier | October 4, 2018

-Tom Curry will be a course leader at The Advocates' Society's program:"Mastering the Art of Examining Witnesses".
-As a leading litigator, he will teach core advocacy skills and practical techniques to better examine witnesses.
+Tom Curry was a course leader at The Advocates' Society's program:"Mastering the Art of Examining Witnesses".
+As a leading litigator, he taught core advocacy skills and practical techniques to better examine witnesses.

 Tom Curry | October 3, 2018

-Tom Curry will speak at OsgoodePD's 13th Annual National Forum: Administrative Law & Practice.
-He will speak on the topic of "Reviewing Commercial Arbitration" where he will explore how reasonableness review operates in the arbitration context
+Tom Curry spoke at OsgoodePD's 13th Annual National Forum: Administrative Law & Practice.
+He spoke on the topic of "Reviewing Commercial Arbitration" where he explored how reasonableness review operates in the arbitration context.

 Tom Curry | October 2, 2018